stegos/gmp-mpfr-sys/README.md

 # GMP and MPFR bindings

-This package provides Rust bindings for the GMP and MPFR libraries.
+This package provides low-level Rust bindings for the GMP and MPFR libraries.
 The source of the the two libraries is included in the package.

 ## License